codacy/codacy-checkstyle/src/main/resources/docs/description/MethodName.md

-Checks that method names conform to a format specified by the format property.
+Checks that method names conform to a specified pattern.

 Also, checks if a method name has the same name as the residing class.
 The default is false (it is not allowed).
 It is legal in Java to have